-Why is pizza round, packed in a squared box and cut into triangles?
-What seems like a funny joke might have a logic explanation.
+Why is pizza round, packed in a squared box, and cut into triangles?
+What seems like a funny joke might have a logical explanation.
 In fact, everything related to food has a reason in Italy.
 Ingredients, ways to process and cook, store and serve.
 There are many unwritten and written rules that always aim at the same result: pleasure.
 Why do you pair those ingredients?
 Because the results will taste good.
-Why do we choose a type of pasta instead of another?
+Why do we choose one type of pasta instead of another?
 Because that one type will pair that sauce better.

 I had fun searching for the frequently asked questions about

-So let’s talk about Pizza, the renowned specialty from Naples, and investigate about the frequently asked questions about it.
+So let’s talk about this renowned specialty from Naples, and investigate the frequently asked questions about it.

 1. Why is pizza round put in a square box and cut into triangles?

 Let’s start with what looks look like a joke.
-Many pizza makers agree that the round shapes allow to cook pizza in the best way possible.
+Many cooks agree that the round shapes allow them to cook it in the best way possible.
 The round shape, in fact, allows the dough to receive heat everywhere in a homogeneous way.
 I guess the same applies to cakes which traditionally present a round shape too.
-Moreover, it seems the round shape can be managed better when the pizza maker has to transfer pizza into the oven with the shovel.
+Moreover, it seems the round shape can be managed better when the pizza maker has to transfer it into the oven with a shovel.

-The box shape, on the contrary, is due to the fact that it is less expensive to produce therefore they help keeping the price low.
+The box shape, on the contrary, is due to the fact that it is less expensive to produce therefore they help keep the price low.

 And finally, when cutting pizza into triangles we are sure that all the pieces are the same.
 So that in case you don’t have enough pizza for everybody, nobody will meet more than the others.
 Hopefully.